Overview

 • Parser: Parses successfully (graceful degradation)

-• Semantic Analyzer: Emits a warning (W103 for icons, W104 for code)
+• Semantic Analyzer: Emits a warning

-• Renderer: May or may not render the feature
+• Renderer: will not render the feature

 Example warning: